IIIF/cookbook-recipes/recipe/0036-composition-from-multiple-images/index.md

 ## Example

 A manifest with a single canvas that has two images painted on it.
 One is of the entire object, and one fills in a missing detail from the first image.
+Note that the `target` property for the second image (line 69) is appended with coordinates in order to position the the image on the appropriate region of the Canvas.

 {% include manifest_links.html viewers="UV, Mirador" manifest="manifest.json" %}

-{% include jsonviewer.html src="manifest.json" config='data-line="25-27, 128-130"' %}
+{% include jsonviewer.html src="manifest.json" config='data-line="22-45, 46-70"' %}

 # Related recipes